xarial/codestack/solidworks-document-manager-api/document/data-storage/custom-properties/excel-functions/index.md

 ### SETSWPRP

-Writes properties to the specified SOLIDWORKS file into the specified configuration
+Writes properties to the specified SOLIDWORKS file into the specified configuration.
+This function will either update existing property or create new if not exists.

 #### Parameters